jdeboer/gcalendar/README.md

 R6 classes for Google Calendar resources and collections.

+This package is in early development (is incomplete and has bugs) but is open for testing.

 install the latest version using the devtools package as follows:
 ```r
 install.packages("devtools") # In case you haven't installed devtools already